The Sennheiser HD 4.50 BTNC headphones are proof that you don't need bottomless cash reserves to get decent noise-canceling.

 If you want to travel light, options have so far been limited, so Sennheiser has made the HD 4.50 BTNCs both lightweight and flexible.
 Weighing 238g on their own, they use fairly narrow, but thick cushioned and closed ear-cups.

-Probably because of that narrow ear-cup design, they feel comfortable when worn around the neck, which is important if you're waiting in airport queues.
+The narrow ear-cup design ensures they feel comfortable when worn around the neck, which is important if you're waiting in airport queues.
 On the right ear-cup is a volume rocker, track change slider and a micro USB slot for recharging the battery.
 Although HD 4.50 BTNCs use wireless Bluetooth there's also a 3.5mm stereo jack and an audio cable in the box.

-It did take us a while to figure out that the volume button on the right ear-cup also toggled-on Sennheiser's NoiseGuard active noise-cancelling tech – it's a little tricky to perform the three-second hold needed to activate it.
+It did take us a while to figure out that the volume button on the right ear-cup also toggled-on Sennheiser's NoiseGuard active noise-cancelling tech – and it is a little tricky to perform the three-second hold needed to activate it.

 While the HD 4.50 BTNCs may lack slightly in terms of build quality compared to rivals, the lighter the better for travellers.
 The same goes for the included travel pouch; yes, it's smaller, it's softer, and it's made from cheaper-looking nylon than the hard cases used by Bose and Sony.
 But once agin, that's a positive; those bulky cases are incredibly off-putting for anyone who likes to travel light, and the pouch adds just 47g to the headphones' total weight.

 To get the best from the Sennheiser HD 4.50 BTNCs you need to use them in noisy environments, so we wore them in busy city streets, on a commuter train, and on a short flight.
 The NoiseGuard noise-cancelling tech uses dual omnidirectional microphones to monitor the ambient sound, which it then electronically cancels out.